 The general objective of this study is to find out gender inequality and property right of Nepalese women.
-The specific objectives are as follows.
+The specific objectives are as follows:

-- To explore the socio-economic and demographic characteristics of women at Khara VDC of Rukum district, - To examine the access of women's right in their parental\husband property by caste\ethnic composition and, - To examine the constraints for women to get parental/ husband property in the study area
+- To explore the socio-economic and demographic characteristics of women at Chamita VDC of Illam district. - To examine the access of women's right in their parental\husband property in terms of social background.